GMkonan/wallpapers/README.md

 - https://wallhaven.cc/

 ### Todo
-- `previews.sh` script could be better, overwrite readme
+- `previews.sh` script could be better
+    - overwrite entire readme without manual delete
+    - change the order, make images in active folder appear first since they are cooler!
+    - include small folder images in preview, with (maybe) a special name
+    - include resolution of each image?

 ## Previews